Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • infectious diseases.

-Causes of heavy sweating of the whole body in men
+Causes of severe sweating of the whole body in men

-Idiopathic local sweating - this is the name for the release of sticky sweat not in some separate areas, but immediately throughout the body.
+Idiopathic local sweating is the name given to the release of sticky sweat not in some individual areas, but throughout the entire body.
 As a rule, it has a genetic predisposition.
-Heavy sweating during sleep in men can occur due to metabolic disorders: for example, overweight people sweat more.
-Profuse sweating is also provoked by some products, and the body removes harmful substances through sweat.
+Excessive sweating during sleep in men can occur due to metabolic disorders: for example, obese people sweat more.
+Excessive sweating is also provoked by certain foods, and the body removes harmful substances through sweat.

-Causes of cold sweat at night in a man
+Causes of cold sweats at night in men

-Cold sweat at night can provoke the following reasons:
+Cold sweats at night can be caused by the following reasons:

 • Reduced blood pressure, and as a result, improper functioning of the cardiovascular system, blood loss.